fabiana2611/fabiana2611.github.io/_posts/2025/2025-06-18-gh-actions-cert.md

 <br />
 <hr>
 <br />
-<h2>Actions</h2>
+<h2 id="actions">Actions</h2>

 <ul>
     <li>In GitHub Actions, workflow files are stored in the .github/workflows directory within the code repository <a href="https://docs.github.com/en/actions/using-workflows/about-workflows#create-an-example-workflow">[create workflow]</a></li>
     <li>The outputs key in the action's metadata syntax is used to declare the outputs produced by the action.
-These outputs can then be consumed by subsequent steps in the workflow. <a href="https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions">[action metadata syntax]</a></li>
+These outputs can then be consumed by subsequent steps in the workflow <a href="https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions">[action metadata syntax]</a></li>
-    <li>GitHub issues scoped installation tokens to runners that have read access to the repository containing the actions and automatically expire after one hour, ensuring access control and security. <a href="https://docs.github.com/en/actions/creating-actions/sharing-actions-and-workflows-with-your-organization">[sharing actions]</a></li>
+    <li>GitHub issues scoped installation tokens to runners that have read access to the repository containing the actions and automatically expire after one hour, ensuring access control and security <a href="https://docs.github.com/en/actions/creating-actions/sharing-actions-and-workflows-with-your-organization">[sharing actions]</a></li>
     <li>Print a debug message to the log: `echo "::debug::message"` <a href="https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-a-debug-message">[debug msg]</a></li>
     <li>The full SHA value must be used when use the commit's SHA for release management <a href="https://docs.github.com/en/actions/creating-actions/releasing-and-maintaining-actions">[release actions]</a></li>
     <li>A composite action allows for consolidating multiple workflow steps into a single action <a href="https://docs.github.com/en/actions/creating-actions/about-custom-actions#composite-actions">[composite]</a></li>
     <li>Semantic versioning (SemVer) provides a systematic approach to versioning (MAJOR.MINOR.PATCH) <a href="https://resources.github.com/learn/pathways/automation/advanced/building-your-first-custom-github-action/">[build action]</a></li>
-    <li>All actions require a metadata file (action.yml or action.yaml) that defines the inputs, outputs, and runs configuration for the action.<a href="https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions">[action metadata syntax]</a></li>
+    <li>All actions require a metadata file (action.yml or action.yaml) that defines the inputs, outputs, and runs configuration for the action <a href="https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions">[action metadata syntax]</a></li>
     <li>In GitHub Actions, the exit code of an action determines its success or failure status.
 A zero exit code indicates success, and a nonzero exit code signifies failure <a href="https://docs.github.com/en/actions/creating-actions/setting-exit-codes-for-actions">[exit code]</a></li>
     <li>Execute commands directly on the runner using the run keyword <a href="https://docs.github.com/en/actions/learn-github-actions/essential-features-of-github-actions#adding-scripts-to-your-workflow">[adding scripts]</a></li>
     <li>Custom actions: